 A vital and necessary ingredient is the dedicated and knowledgeable volunteer ski school.
 They provide safe ski instruction and guiding by qualified ski instructors and ski guides.
-The ski school offers instructional training one full day skiing on Saturdays. !
+The ski school offers instructional training along with a full day skiing on Saturdays.

 The Toronto Ski Hawks welcome the visually impaired and blind to come and join us.
 If you have never been skiing we will teach you; if you have skied we will guide you.

 Saturdays we head off to ski-country for a full day of skiing at some of Ontario's finest private/semi private ski clubs.